brightdigit/Speculid/README.md

           "geometry" : "128"
         }
         ```
+        If you specify *128* in the *geometry* property, that means the width for the *1x* image will be *128 pixels*, the width for the *2x* image will be *256 pixels*, and the width for the *3x* image will be *384 pixels*.
+Heights will be calculated based on the aspect ratio of the SVG file.
+        Vector images in an image set will be converted to a iOS compatible PDF file.

     1. *optional* **Add the properties for the background color and alpha removal** - if this a conversion to an App Icon, you should remove any background transpareny and add a background color.
         ```json
         {